 Virtual call center and chat support agents help customers with problems like missing, damaged or late orders; provide support to Amazon delivery drivers who are lost or missing a package; and provide support to Amazon’s third-party marketplace sellers.

-Otherwise, you’ll have to check the Amazon virtual jobs page on a regular basis, as there’s no way to request notifications about new openings.
+Otherwise, you’ll have to check the Amazon customer service jobs page on a regular basis, as there’s no way to set up a job alert directly on Amazon.

-Other options: While landing an Amazon customer service job might be hard, there are plenty of other companies that hire at-home phone and chat agents.
+Other options: If you’re looking for a flexible customer service associate position, there are a number of companies that hire at-home phone and chat agents.

 Required Skills and Experience

 Applicants should be familiar with online shopping, plus have basic computer skills including Microsoft Office, email, and virtual chat technology.
-Experience as a work-from-home customer service agent is preferred.
+Experience as a work-from-home customer service agent is preferred, but not required.

 One perk is that as an Amazon customer service agent, you’re considered an Amazon employee rather than a contract worker (as is the case for many virtual jobs).
-That means you may be eligible for certain benefits, depending on how many hours you work.
+That means you may be eligible for benefits like health insurance, depending on how many hours you work.

 Schedule and Pay

-Employees in the United States are paid about $15 per hour, with the opportunity to earn performance-based bonuses and perks (including an employee discount).
+Employees in the United States are paid between $15 and $20 per hour, with the opportunity to earn performance-based bonuses and perks (including an employee discount).
 Shifts include days, evenings, weekends, and sometimes overtime.
 Employees become eligible for medical benefits after 90 days.